ramzeebey/FaBDepth/README.md

 # FaBDepth

-•	FaBDepth is a Python-based framework which operates on the Pytorch platform./t
+•	FaBDepth is a Python-based framework which operates on the Pytorch platform.
-•	It captures and resizes images at 30 frames per second and saves them in different folders./t
+•	It captures and resizes images at 30 frames per second and saves them in different folders.
-•	FaBDepth delivers Foreground-Background separated and Depth estimated images in a unified environment./n
+•	FaBDepth delivers Foreground-Background separated and Depth estimated images in a unified environment.
-•	It makes sure to avoid duplication of frames for applications like Gesture Detection, Object Detection, Traffic Surveillance and Bio-medical Imaging. /n
+•	It makes sure to avoid duplication of frames for applications like Gesture Detection, Object Detection, Traffic Surveillance and Bio-medical Imaging.

-Dependencies:/n
+Dependencies:

-Software:/n
+Software:

-Python 3.8 onwards/n
+Python 3.8 onwards

-Libraries : Pytorch, Open CV, Matplotlib, Numpy, OS/n
+Libraries : Pytorch, Open CV, Matplotlib, Numpy,

-Hardware:/n
+Hardware:

 RAM : 4GB onwards/n

 GPU : Highly recommended (Can work with CPU as well)